-A Union Representative is an employee of the Employer who has been selected by the Union membership to officially represent and defend the interests of fellow bargaining unit covered employees.

-The Union will provide the DHRM LRU with a written list of current Union Representatives and the office, facility, or geographic jurisdiction for which they are responsible, if applicable.
-The Union will maintain the list.

-A Union Representative may represent any employee who works in the same Department or Division, in the same office, facility, or geographic jurisdiction as the Union Representative and is in the bargaining unit.
-The Employer will not recognize an employee as a Union Representative if their name does not appear on the list.

-In the event an employee requests Union representation and the Union Representative is not on the list, the Union must expressly classify the employee as a Union Representative by providing notice via telephone and/or email and/or text message to the Department or Division and the DHRM LRU in advance of the meeting, hearing, or interview.

-The Union is responsible to update any list of Union Representatives as soon as practicable.
-For the purposes of this Section, non-Union representative(s) pursuant to NRS 289 are excluded from this notice.

-Union Representatives must request and receive approval prior to being released for representational duties.

-Representational duties will be coded to Union Business Leave or Union Grievance Leave for the Union Representative's time.
+- A Union Representative is an officer of the Employer who has been selected by the Union membership to officially represent and defend the interests of fellow bargaining unit covered officers. - 25.4.2 The Union will provide the DHRM LRU with a written list of current Union Representatives and the office, facility, or geographic jurisdiction for which they are responsible, if applicable.
+The Union will maintain the list. - A Union Representative may represent any officer who works in the same Department/Division, in the same office, facility, or geographic jurisdiction as the Union Representative and is in the bargaining unit.
+The Employer will not recognize an officer as a Union Representative if their name does not appear on the list. - In the event an officer requests Union representation and the Union Representative is not on the list, the Union must expressly classify the officer as a Union Representative by providing notice via telephone and/or email and/or text message to the Department/Division and the DHRM LRU in advance of the meeting, hearing, or interview. - 25.4.5 The Union is responsible for updating any list of Union Representatives as soon as practicable.
+For the purposes of this Section, non-Union representative(s) pursuant to NRS 289 are excluded from this notice. - 25.4.6 Union Representatives must request and receive approval prior to being released for representational duties. - 25.4.7 Representational duties will be coded to Union Leave for the Union Representative's time.

-G. USE OF STATE FACILITIES, RESOURCES, & EQUIPMENT
+25.5 USE OF STATE FACILITIES, RESOURCES, & EQUIPMENT

-1. Meeting Space & Facilities

-The Employer's offices and facilities may be used by the Union to hold meetings for Union business, subject to the Department's or Division's policy, availability of the space, and with prior written authorization of the Employer.

-2. Supplies & Equipment

-The Union and employees covered by this Agreement will not use State-purchased supplies or equipment to conduct Union business or representational activities.
-This does not preclude the use of the telephone or similar devices that may be used for persons with disabilities for representational activities if there is no cost to the Employer, the call is brief in duration, and it does not disrupt or distract from Department or Division business.

-3. Email, Fax Machines, the Internet, & Intranets
+- 25.5.1 Meeting Space & Facilities - 25.5.1.1 The Employer's offices and facilities may be used by the Union to hold meetings for Union business, subject to the Department's/Division's policy, availability of the space, and with prior written authorization of the Employer. - 25.5.2 Supplies & Equipment - 25.5.2.1 The Union and officers covered by this Agreement will not use State-purchased supplies or equipment to conduct Union business or representational activities.
+This does not preclude the use of the telephone or similar devices that may be used for persons with disabilities for representational activities if there is no cost to the Employer, the call is brief in duration, and it does not disrupt or distract from Department/Division business. - 25.5.3 Email, Fax Machines, Telephones, the Internet, & Intranets